-Israel installs security cameras as Jerusalem tensions build
+Israel installs security cameras as Jerusalem tensions build | CNN

 International community urges restraint

 The United Nations Security Council called a meeting for Monday to discuss the latest development in the region.
-The Middle East Quartet, consisting of the US, Russia, the UN, and EU, issued a statement on Saturday calling on all sides "to demonstrate maximum restraint, refrain from provocative actions and work towards de-escalating the situation."
+The Middle East Quartet, consisting of the United States, Russia, the United Nations, and European Union, issued a statement on Saturday calling on all sides “to demonstrate maximum restraint, refrain from provocative actions and work towards de-escalating the situation.”
+White House senior adviser Jared Kushner, President Donald Trump’s son-in-law, is leading a White House effort to address the crisis.

-On Sunday, the Cairo-based Arab League called for an emergency meeting of Arab foreign ministers, scheduled for Wednesday, to discuss the latest Israeli security measures at the Temple Mount/Noble Sanctuary, said Arab League spokesman Mahmoud Afifi in a statement.
+The Arab League has postponed its emergency meeting to address rising tensions in the West Bank and Jerusalem, the organization said on its Facebook and Twitter accounts on Sunday.
+The meeting, originally set for Wednesday, is to be held on Thursday.

+The delay was to ensure a large number of Arab foreign ministers could participate in the meeting, according to Kuwait’s news agency KUNA.

 “Jerusalem is a red line that Arabs and Muslims wouldn’t allow to be crossed,” said Arab League Chief Ahmed Aboul Gheit in a statement.
 “Israel is playing with fire and is risking sparking a crisis with the Arab and Muslim worlds.”